“Discovering the unexpected is more important than confirming the known.”

 Computerized System Validation and Computer Software Assurance practice is beyond health authority regulation also a good practice to ensure the software or product you have created is doing what it supposed to do.
 Risk-based critical thinking is the basis when developing, changing, and implementing new software or products.
 Intended use of your software or product must be clear, and business needs must be enabled.
 Testing activities should be automated to avoid human errors during testing.
 It is also common to outsource full or part of the development to specialized vendors.
 Once the vendors are qualified, vendor document can be reused.
 Overall, your computer software assurance and computerized system validation approach should establish by objective evidence that the system meets its intended use.
 In addition, patient safety, product quality and data integrity must be ensured both in the development phase and in the operational phase, as you maintain your software or product.

-Read on to learn about KVALITO’s approach to mitigating risks and mistakes:
+Read on to learn about KVALITO’s approach to mitigating risks and ensuring our clients compliance with regulations:

 Validation can be some of the most confusing and challenging compliance tasks.
 Hiring well-trained, skilled, and experienced professionals in a timely and cost-efficient manner is prudent.
 KVALITO implements strategies to achieve compliance with regulatory bodies, personalizing them to meet your specific company’s needs.

 As a leading niche consultancy, we interact with our clients and listen to them.
-This way, we make sure that our risk-based approach for validation is a customized, yet structured and defined solution.
-This approach, combined with the methodology we have successfully applied on numerous international projects, will be most effective in preparing you to be ready with all necessary documentation and proof when the health authority inspector is knocking at your door.
+This way, we make sure that our risk-based approach for validation is customized while still providing a structured and defined solution.
+This approach, combined with the methodology we have successfully applied on numerous international projects, will be most effective in preparing you to be ready with all the necessary documentation and proof when the health authority inspector is knocking at your door.

 - We train our professionals on current health authority regulations and Good Industry Practice.